 Some medicines, drinking too much alcohol and taking drugs can also cause excessive daytime sleepiness.

 Sometimes there is no cause.
 This is called idiopathic hypersomnia.

 Things you can try to help your sleeping habits

 Changing your sleep habits may not cure hypersomnia, but it might help you feel better.

 - go to bed at the same time every night

 - avoid drinking alcohol and caffeine

-It might also help to talk to your friends and family about your excessive sleepiness so they're aware.
+It might also help to talk to your family and friends about your excessive daytime sleepiness so they're aware of it.